Ministry of State Security (China): Contemporary activities

-Cyberespionage
+Cyber activities

 In 2017, the cyberespionage threat group known as Gothic Panda or APT3 was determined to have nation-state level capabilities and to be functioning on behalf of the MSS by researchers.

+Regulations issued in September 2021 require operators of critical internet infrastructure in China to establish cybersecurity teams.
+MSS, along with the Ministry of Public Security, are required to vet the personnel on these cybersecurity teams.

 In February 2024, files from an MSS contractor called I-Soon were leaked publicly.
 In March 2024, the United States Department of the Treasury's Office of Foreign Assets Control (OFAC) and UK government sanctioned an MSS front company called Wuhan Xiaoruizhi Science and Technology and affiliated individuals for placing malware in critical infrastructure and breaching the UK Electoral Commission.

+Social media and film

+In July 2023, the MSS opened a WeChat account, where it wrote its first post that it wishes to popularize counterintelligence among the population and make such activity "normal" with systems of rewards.
+In another post in September, the MSS criticized the policies of the United States towards China, saying that the US was "decoupling and disconnecting at the economic level, ganging up at the political level, deterrence and containment at the security level, discrediting and disparaging at the public opinion level, and constraining and locking down at the rules level".
+The ministry's WeChat posts receive millions of views.